MicroEJ/docs/Trainings/tutorialImplementABlockingNativeMethodWithSNI.rst

 Step 2: Update the Button Interrupt Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The role of the button interrupt is now to resume the Java thread when a button event occurs.
+The role of the button interrupt is now to resume the thread when a button event occurs.
 Update it this way:

 .. code:: C